OxBellows/simple-angular-dnd-app/README.md

 # SimpleAngularDndApp

 Welcome to this humble portfolio project!
-This Angular app retrieves data from https://api.open5e.com/ and is meant to demonstrate a simple single-page application made in Angular.
+This Angular app retrieves data from https://api.open5e.com/ and is meant to demonstrate a simple single-page application.

 It displays DnD 5e race and class information in sortable + filterable Angular Material tables, which can be clicked to view a detailed view.
 The ngx-toastr library is used to display messages to the user - otherwise, the project only relies on Angular and Angular Material packages.